RelativelyFine/RelativelyFine/README.md

-- 👋 Hi, I’m @RelativelyFine
+- 👋 Hi, I’m @RelativelyFine, you can call me David.
-- 👀 I’m interested in AI
+- 👀 I’m interested in AI and currently learning Python ML.
-- 🌱 I’m currently in second year university in my undergraduate degree on comsci
+- 🌱 I’m currently in second year university in my undergraduate degree on comsci.
-- 💞️
-- 📫 How to reach me contact RelativelyFine#0611 on discord!
+- 📫 How to reach me: contact RelativelyFine#0611 on discord!